Dilophosaurus

 Dilophosaurus has been considered a member of the family Dilophosauridae along with Dracovenator, a group placed between the Coelophysidae and later theropods, but some researchers have not found support for this grouping.
 Dilophosaurus would have been active and bipedal, and may have hunted large animals; it could also have fed on smaller animals and fish.
 Due to the limited range of movement and shortness of the forelimbs, the mouth may instead have made first contact with prey.
 The function of the crests is unknown; they were too weak for battle, but may have been used in visual display, such as species recognition and sexual selection.
 It may have grown rapidly, attaining a growth rate of 30 to 35 kg per year early in life.
 The holotype specimen had multiple paleopathologies, including healed injuries and signs of a developmental anomaly.
 Dilophosaurus is known from the Kayenta Formation, and lived alongside dinosaurs such as Scutellosaurus and Sarahsaurus.
-Dilophosaurus was featured in the novel Jurassic Park and its movie adaptation, wherein it was given the fictional abilities to spit venom and expand a neck frill, as well as being smaller than the real animal.
 It was designated as the state dinosaur of Connecticut based on tracks found there.
+Dilophosaurus was featured in the novel Jurassic Park and its movie adaptation, where it was given the fictional abilities to spit venom and expand a neck frill, and was depicted as smaller than the real animal.